mark-watson/hy-lisp-python-book/manuscript/whylisp.md

 ## Commercial Product Development and Deployment Using Lisp

 My company, SAIC, identified AI as an important technology in the early 1980s.
-Two friends at work (Bob Beyster who founded SAIC and Joe Walkush who was our corporate treasurer and who liked Lisp from his engineering studies at MIT) arranged for the company to buy me a hardware Lisp Machine, a Xerox 1108.
+Two friends at work (Bob Beyster who founded SAIC and Joe Walkush who was our corporate treasurer and who liked Lisp from his engineering studies at MIT) arranged for the company to buy a hardware Lisp Machine, a Xerox 1108 for me.
 I ported Charles Forgy's expert system development language OPS5 to run on InterLisp-D on the Xerox Lisp Machines and we successfully sold this as a product.
-When Coral Common Lisp was released for the Apple Macintosh in 1984, I switched my research and development to the Mac and released ExperOPS5 (which also sold well) and used Common Lisp to write the first prototypes for SAIC's ANSim neural network library (I converted my code to C++ to productize it).
+When Coral Common Lisp was released for the Apple Macintosh in 1984, I switched my research and development to the Mac and released ExperOPS5, which also sold well, and used Common Lisp to write the first prototypes for SAIC's ANSim neural network library.
+I converted my code to C++ to productize it.
 We also continued to use Lisp for IR&D projects and while working on the DARPA NMRD project.

 Even though I proceeded to use C++ for much of my development, as well as writing C++ books for McGraw-Hill and J. Riley publishers, Lisp remained my "thinking and research" language.

 ## Hy Macros Let You Extend the Hy Language in Your Programs

-In my work, I usually seldom use macros since I mostly write application type programs.
+In my work I usually seldom use macros since I mostly write application type programs.
 Macros are useful for extending the syntax allowed for programs written in Lisp languages.

 My most common use of macros is flexibly handling arguments without evaluating them.
 In the following example I want to write a macro **all-to-string** that takes a list of objects that can include undefined symbols.
 For example, if the variable **x** is undefined, then tring to evaluate **(print x 1)** will throw an error like: